One minor (major) detail: Nathan Bransford transitioned out of agenting in 2010, after this interview first ran.

 Meredith: Translate your gut feeling about a “perfect” client into simple, ordinary language.
 How do you know when a creative partnership is going to fly?

-NATHAN: I usually know when I’m going to take on a project Nathan_Bransford_photo2when I have absolutely no doubt or questions in my mind about a book’s potential.
+NATHAN: I usually know when I’m going to take on a project when I have absolutely no doubt or questions in my mind about a book’s potential.
 A lot of times I think agents and editors try to talk themselves into a project – we think, “Oh, well, this book isn’t perfect, but it has a lot going for it… maybe someone else will see what’s great about it….”
 But if you have to talk yourself into a project it’s probably not going to work.
 When a project comes along that you can sell (or at least come very close to selling – this is a tough market even for the best projects) you just know.

 Meredith: Platform used to really confuse (and intimidate) me.
 I’ve begun to view platform as a series of interconnected relationships that mutually serve the parties involved—so as a writer (me) it’s about building relationships I care about.
 Tell us about an agent’s view of platform—more specifically, your view.